How do you master consumer behavior in eCommerce? You learn the FBM down to a T!

 Routine: Make the shopping experience feel as routine as possible.
 Meaning that the process of adding to cart, checking out, and paying should be intuitive and consistent across platforms.

-A trigger, otherwise known as a prompt, call-to-action, or cue, is an increasingly important feature of any website.
+A prompt, otherwise known as a nudge, call-to-action, or cue, is an increasingly important feature of any website.

-Unlike print or broadcast advertising, online triggers facilitate behavior with more ease by keeping the person wanting to perform the marketing-related action in the same context.
-Plus, because of personalization capabilities, triggers score significantly higher on relevance.
+Unlike print or broadcast advertising, online prompts facilitate behavior with more ease by keeping the person wanting to perform the marketing-related action in the same context.
+Plus, because of personalization capabilities, prompts score significantly higher on relevance.

-Triggers bring everything together by prompting desired behavior.
-While a person can have high ability and motivation, without a trigger they will not know how to complete the action they are seeking to do.
-With this, a well-thought-out trigger is the final piece to the online conversion puzzle.
+Prompts bring everything together by prompting desired behavior.
+While a person can have high ability and motivation, without a prompt they will not know how to complete the action they are seeking to do.
+With this, a well-thought-out prompt is the final piece to the online conversion puzzle.

 Spark: When motivation to perform a behavior is lacking, use the spark cue.
 Sparks prompt individuals by combining a motivator with a bold call-to-action.

-Facilitator: This trigger is most appropriate for those who have high motivation but low ability.
+Facilitator: This prompt is most appropriate for those who have high motivation but low ability.
 In this case, your web design usability comes to the forefront by highlighting its ease of use.